Batman1190/Spirify/README.md

 - Seamless music streaming experience.
 - Personalized playlists for prayer, focus, or relaxation.
 - Explore by mood, belief, or theme.
-- Dark, minimalist design for distraction-free listening.
+- Clean, white, and heavenly design for a bright, peaceful listening experience.

 ## 🧭 Our Vision